-Created in 2006 to serve those facing multiple barriers in their claim for Social Security benefits (SSI or SSDI), SCLC’s Disabled Homeless Advocacy Project (DHAP) is committed to serving people living with disabilities who are homeless.
+Created in 2006 to serve those facing multiple barriers in their claim for Social Security benefits (SSI or SSDI), BLC’s Disabled Homeless Advocacy Project (DHAP) is committed to serving people living with disabilities who are homeless.
 Due to barriers like transportation, communication, mental and physical health problems, and the need to prioritize tasks required for everyday survival, people who are homeless benefit greatly by having an advocate assist them with the application and the maintenance of their Social Security claim.

 Who DHAP serves: people living with disabilities who are homeless.